A look at the economic impact of falling house prices.

 - Consumers see a fall in their main asset.
 This decline in wealth causes lower spending and higher saving.

-- Many consumers are trapped in ‘negative equity’.
+- Many households become trapped in ‘negative equity’.
 This occurs when the value of the house is less than the price they paid for it.
 This awareness of negative equity discourages people from borrowing and encourages them to save.
 A rise in the saving ratio will cause lower consumer spending.

 This graph from the Bank of England shows the inverse relationship between wealth and the saving ratios.
 When house prices fell in 2008, there was a sharp rise in the savings ratio from 0% to 5%